RamenDR/ramen/test/README.md

       case the tool will not start a minikube cluster and all other options are ignored.
     - `driver`: The minikube driver.
 On Linux, the default drivers are kvm2 and docker for VMs and containers.
-On MacOS, the defaults are hyperkit and podman.
+On MacOS, the defaults are qemu2 and podman.
 Use "$vm" and "$container" values to use the recommended VM and container drivers for the platform.
     - `container_runtime`: The container runtime to be used.
 Valid